scalable-web-systems/unit-testing-mocking/README.md

 > **Author -** Ishaan Khurana, [LinkedIn](https://www.linkedin.com/in/ishaan-khurana-46968679/)

 ## Objective
-This tutorial explains the mocking and it's utility in writing unit tests.
+This tutorial explains mocking and it's utility in writing unit tests.
 We'll be using [FluffySpoon's Substitute](https://github.com/ffMathy/FluffySpoon.JavaScript.Testing.Faking) to mock an interface and use it to instantitate a service class.

 ## Prerequisites